Describe your image

 working for the Protection & Advocacy agency in Hawaii on cases that would promote systemic change for people with disabilities.
 In 1999, Mr. Peck founded his firm The Law Center, in Honolulu Hawai’i (now, LegalAction, a law corp.) focusing on representing families in special education matters, at no cost to them.
 He has been a national leader in the field ever since.
 Mr. Peck has been at the forefront of many important cases.

 Among his many victories, Mr. Peck prevailed in Doug C., over the state Department of Education establishing a new bright-line rule for judging procedural compliance with the I.D.E.A. in the 9th Circuit.
 Co-counsel in Hawaii’s class action for special education rights and original lead counsel on Hawaii’s Olmstead action, he also participated in establishing a right to money damages under Section 504 in the 9th Circuit, in Natalie and Michelle H., et al v.
 Lemahieu, et al.

-With a prespective on Talmudic thought and history as well as social justice, Mr. Peck attended the New School for Social Research, Pratt Institute, School of Architecture (focus on community development) and Marquette University, Law School.
-He divides his time between Hawaii, California, Paris and China.
+With a perspective on Talmudic thought (תיקון עולם) and history as well as social justice, Mr. Peck attended the New School for Social Research, Pratt Institute, School of Architecture (focus on community development), and Marquette University, Law School.
+He divides his time between Hawaii, California, Paris, and China.